George Bell (painter): Legacy

-George Bell and his circle were recognised in a major survey of Classical Modernism at the National Gallery of Victoria in 1992 organised by Felicity Moore.
+Critic and historian Mary Eagle researched the George Bell school for an Honours degree from which the book The George Bell School: students, friends, influences was published in 1981, and which is credited in Felicity Moore's 1992 work Classical modernism : the George Bell circle, a major survey exhibition and publication of at the National Gallery of Victoria in 1992.
 Works of fellow modernists, friends or those whom he admired, including Arnold Shore, Lina Bryans, Ian Fairweather and Roger Kemp were shown alongside those of his students; Peter Purves Smith, Ian Armstrong, Eric Thake, Barbara Brash; as well as the later work of his students Russell Drysdale, Sali Herman, Bill Salmon, David Strachan, Fred Williams, Dorothy Braund, Michael Shannon and others.

 Bell was appointed an Officer of the Order of the British Empire (OBE) in 1966.

 He died on 22 October at his home at Toorak in the same year, survived by his wife and daughter.